WeiHuang05/Weihuang05.github.io/index.md

 ### News

+* 06/2026 One paper is accepted by Frontiers of Physics, [Deep Learning Theory through the Lens of Statistical Physics: A Topical Review](https://weihuang05.github.io/)

 * 05/2026 Delivered a guest lecture *An Introduction to Diffusion Models: Theory and Practice* at the University of Tokyo.
 Slides available [here](/files/diffusion_models_UTokyo_2026_WH.pdf).